 Aconcagua has literally been our home away from home.
 Our extensive experience guiding Aconcagua (as well as other high peaks around the world) has produced outstanding and perhaps unprecedented success rates.
 Alpine Ascents International has a long-standing reputation of leading successful climbs as well as acting as a prime resource for guide books, climbers and the media.

 Outstanding.
 The guides were excellent.
 The planning was terrific.
 Food was exceptional.
 Everything was perfect.

-In the best interest of personal safety, success and team compatibility, adequate training and excellent physical condition are required. and be physically and mentally prepared to deal with strenuous situations at high altitudes.
+In the best interest of personal safety, success and team compatibility, adequate training and excellent physical condition are required.
+Team members should be physically and mentally prepared to deal with strenuous situations at high altitudes.
 Climbers need to be in excellent physical condition for both personal enjoyment and to be an integral team member.

 Climbing Skill Level